Google BigQuery

 Google BigQuery is a data warehouse that enables researchers to run super-fast, asynchronous SQL queries using Google's cloud infrastructure.
 After running your query, you can either export into various formats or copy into a Google Cloud bucket for further downstream analyses.

-Open Targets Platform data is publicly accessible as a Google Cloud public dataset.
+Open Targets Platform data is publicly accessible as a Google Cloud public datasetarrow-up-right.
 Users only pay for the queries they perform on the data, and through this program, the first 1 TB per month is free.

 BigQuery access points